 In May 2019 the Scottish Parliament passed a law setting the minimum age of criminal responsibility (MACR) at 12, 2 years below the minimum acceptable standard of 14.

-The Scottish Government still hasn’t set a date for this new minimum age to come into force, so right now Scotland has the lowest minimum age of criminal responsibility in Europe— at just 8 years old.
+The Scottish Government still hasn’t set a date for this law to come into force.
+So right now Scotland still has the lowest minimum age of criminal responsibility in Europe— at just 8 years old.

 This is an unacceptable situation, and it needs to change.

 Our work on the minimum age of criminal responsibility

 What is a minimum age of criminal responsibility?
 What should that minimum age be?

 A country’s minimum age of criminal responsibility is the lowest age where a person who commits an offence is considered to have enough maturity to: